Get

 • Hemi-vertebrae

 Hemi-vertebrae is a rare congenital malformation of the backbone of short-nosed dogs such as Pugs.
-Symptoms include uncoordinated gaits and, in worst cases, paralysis.
+Signs include uncoordinated gaits and, in worst cases, paralysis.
 The disease starts manifesting at around 6 months and may be treated through surgery.

 Suitable For:

 Being small dogs, Pugs are good companion animals suitable for both experienced and inexperienced pet parents.
-The dog is energetic, playful and is able to fit into a home instantly.
+The dog is energetic, playful, and is able to fit into a home instantly.
 If you have a young family, a Pug is a great choice.

 French Bulldog Overview